zig-gamedev/zig-gamedev/libs/zwin32/README.md

 ## Getting started

-Copy `zwin32` folder to a `libs` subdirectory of the root of your project and add the following to your `build.zig.zon` .dependencies:
+Copy `zwin32` to a subdirectory of your project and add the following to your `build.zig.zon` .dependencies:
 ```zig
     .zwin32 = .{ .path = "libs/zwin32" },
 ```